Why session-based SD-WAN solution cause downtimes during WAN events as it cannot reliably switch paths

 The Role of Elastic IPs & Cloud-Native Design

 Elastic (or floating) IPs allow dynamic reassignment of public IPs across instances, ensuring continuity during failures.
-Fortinet lacks native elastic IP support in its SD-WAN, exacerbating downtime risks.
+Firewall-based solutions lacks native elastic IP support in its SD-WAN, exacerbating downtime risks.
 Cloud-native solutions mitigate this by routing traffic through resilient data centers near internet peering points, reducing last-mile vulnerabilities.
 For hub-and-spoke (head office and branch) deployments, this centralized approach avoids outages from failures at either end, unlike edge-only architectures.

-Security & Operational Risks with Fortinet
+Security & Operational Risks with Firewall-based Solutions

-Fortinet’s infrastructure has been flagged in multiple U.S. Cybersecurity and Infrastructure Security Agency (CISA) alerts for active exploitation of vulnerabilities, raising questions about its suitability for business-critical SD-WAN.
+Firewall-based infrastructure has been flagged in multiple U.S. Cybersecurity and Infrastructure Security Agency (CISA) alerts for active exploitation of vulnerabilities, raising questions about its suitability for business-critical SD-WAN.
 Combined with reported DNS unreliability—often described as prone to outages—and poor visibility tools that fail to provide proactive insights, these factors could lead to undetected issues escalating into full downtime.

 Nepean Networks as a Resilient Alternative